Scott Planning Services

 What Areas of the UK do you Cover?

 I provide advice on residential and small scale projects across the UK.
-However, for on-site visits and attending planning committee meetings when required I operate within 30 miles of ST13 8QS.
-Therefore, my services cover the following local authorities:
+However, for on-site visits and attending planning committee meetings when required, I can visit within 30 miles of ST13 8QS.
+Therefore, my onsite services cover the following local authorities:

 What are the Additional Benefits of using a Planning Consultant?

 For instance, I work with my clients and their architect to design a proposal in line with local/national policy.
-In some cases, I may come across a local planning approval or appeal decision which may be useful to help to justify a project.
+In some cases, I may come across a local planning approval or appeal decision which may be useful to help to justify approval of a proposal.

 Free 30 Minute Consultation